Catfish Hunter (1987)

 Hunter again had 21 wins in 1973 (to 5 losses), but his ERA went up to 3.34.
 He struck out 124 batters and walked 69 in 256.1 innings in 36 games.

 In his last season with the Athletics, Hunter won the American League Cy Young award.
 He also led the league in wins and ERA that season, pitching in 41 games with a career high 25 wins to 12 losses, 143 strikeouts to 46 walks, and an ERA of 2.49.
-He also won the AL Sporting News Pitcher of the Year award in 1974.
+He won the AL Sporting News Pitcher of the Year award in 1974.

 New York Yankees